nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 <br>

-### NumPy:
+### 🥧 NumPy:

 #### question: What is the numpy and what is the difference to not using it?

 ##### chatgpt:

 - NumPy (Numerical Python) is a fundamental package for numerical computing in Python.

-It provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.
-Here’s an overview of what NumPy offers and how it differs from not using it:
+🔸It provides support for large, multi-dimensional **arrays and matrices**, along with a collection of mathematical functions to operate on these arrays efficiently.

+> Here’s an overview of what NumPy offers and how it differs from not using it:

+### What NumPy Provides:

+**Multi-dimensional Arrays:** NumPy introduces the ndarray (N-dimensional array) object, which allows you to work with arrays of any dimensionality (1D, 2D, 3D, etc.).